 There are three ways that active members can increase their benefits.
 It could be through Added Pension, Free-Standing Additional Voluntary Contributions (FSAVC), or a stand-alone stakeholder or personal pension plan

-The maximum added pension members can purchase with effect from April 2018 is £5,500 pa (the pension lump sum will increase to £16,500) for Classic members and £6,800 pa for Classic Plus, Premium and Nuvos members.
+The maximum Added Pension members can purchase with effect from April 2018 is £5,500 pa (the pension lump sum will increase to £16,500) for Classic members and £6,800 pa for Classic Plus, Premium and Nuvos members.

 Purchase by lump sum

-Members who wish to increase their pension benefits by payment of a lump sum should be aware that normally only one lump sum payment is permitted in any financial year, i.e. 1 April to 31 March, and can be paid at any time during that year, the exception being a second lump sum payment is permitted when this is paid from the member's compensation payment.
+Members who wish to increase their pension benefits by payment of a lump sum should be aware that normally only one lump sum payment is permitted in any Scheme year, i.e. 1 April to 31 March, and can be paid at any time during the year, the exception being that a second lump sum payment is permitted when this is paid from the member's compensation payment.
 New members cannot buy Added Pension by lump sum within 12 months of joining the scheme.
 The purchase can be made from salary (providing your salary will cover the amount you wish to pay) or by cheque.
-To meet the deadline of a lump sum deducted from pay at the end of the financial year, JSS must receive the completed application form by the third Friday in February.
-If you wish to pay by cheque, JSS must receive cheques by the third Friday in March at the latest to ensure clearance of the payment in the current financial year.
+To meet the deadline of a lump sum deducted from pay at the end of the Scheme year, JSS must receive the completed application form by the third Friday in February.
+If you wish to pay by cheque, JSS must receive this by the third Friday in March at the latest to ensure clearance of the payment in the current financial year.

 Purchase by monthly deductions